tigefa4u/gitlabhq/doc/ci/yaml/README.md

 [flip this switch](../../administration/job_artifacts.md#validation-for-dependencies)
 and bring back the old behavior.

-### `needs` the Direct Acyclic Graphs
+### `needs`

-The `needs:` allow you to execute jobs out-of-order.
+The `needs:` keyword allow you to execute jobs out-of-order, allowing you to implement a [directed acyclic graph](../directed_acyclic_graph/) in your `.gitlab-ci.yml`.
-This makes to run some jobs earlier as other ones that the job needs does finish first.

-The out-of-order execution allows to run multiple stages concurrently.
+This allows to run some jobs earlier than other ones, disregarding stage ordering such that you can have multiple stages running concurrently.

-The `needs:` is optional syntax that extends the current pipeline stages based execution to allow more free-form.

 Let's consider the following example: